 You may not know it now but you’re going to miss this.

 p.s.
-I now have four grandchildren.
-River arrived three months ago.
+I now have five grandchildren.
+River and Amiley have joined the family.
 This post was written three years ago.
 Time is going way too fast for me.